-The proposal is being circulated to the park's Section-106 advisor for historic architecture and landscape architecture.
+The proposal is being circulated to the park's Section-106 advisors for landscape architecture and historic architecture.

 The proposal is going through a 30-day public comment and review period.
-During this time, the project is being placed on the NPS public website.
-The park has contacted representatives of interested local organizations, such as the University of Mary Washington's Department of

-Historic Preservation, Stafford County, the Rappahannock Valley Civil War Round Table, the Central Virginia Battlefields Trust, the Friends of Chatham, and the Pamunkey Indian Tribe.
+During this time, the project was placed on the NPS public website.
+The park has contacted representatives of interested local organizations, such as the University of Mary Washington's Department of Historic Preservation, Stafford County, the Rappahannock Valley Civil War Round Table, the Central Virginia Battlefields Trust, the Friends of Chatham, and the Pamunkey Indian Tribe.